ethbra/team-planetarium/materials/standup/Sprint 2/Standup-5-3.md

 ## Alex

 ### Work Completed
-- Study for interview w/ Infosys
+- Mock QC
-- Study for QC w/ Eric
+- Pair programming for stretch goal

 ### Work to be Done
-- Pair programming for finishing adding fields to planetarium stretch goal
-- QC + interview prep
+- Interview prep
-- Create presentation
+- Create and prepare for presentation